po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

 * Today's class will introduce little new material but will provide plenty of opportunity to review concepts covered over the past few classes.

+* Leverage the TAs to help any groups struggling to conceptualize their final project idea.
+We want to give students as much time to brainstorm project ideas as possible.

 ## Learning Objectives

 * To obtain a basic understanding of connecting a Create React App to an Express backend.